 Knoxville Recovery Center Can Help

 As an upper, methamphetamine addiction is very dangerous to the user if left untreated.
 Fortunately, help is available for those battling this addiction.
 Depending on the stage of an individual’s addiction, they may require detox, an intensive treatment program, or both.
 Fortunately, Knoxville Recovery Center offers various services to those struggling with this addiction.

-- Detox – Our on-site detox clinic accommodates and supports clients as the body sheds all residual traces of meth.
+- Medical Detox: Our on-site detox clinic accommodates and supports clients as the body sheds all residual traces of meth.
 Clients are under medical supervision during the detox process to ensure that they remain safe and comfortable.

-- Mental Health Treatment – Our mental health treatment program introduces behavioral therapies rooted in self-expression and holistic exercise.
+- Mental Health Treatment: Our mental health treatment program introduces behavioral therapies rooted in self-expression and holistic exercise.
 Art therapy, music therapy, and yoga are just a few forms of therapy we offer at the center.
-Our goal is to help the client reclaim their voice and expose them to treatment within a professional facility.
+We aim to help clients reclaim their voices and expose them to treatment within a professional facility.